 - Report to you at least termly on how your child is performing in school, what their attendance and punctuality rate is and how this relates to their Attitude to Learning

-- Reward good or improving attendance through class competitions, post cards, certificates, outings/events.
+- Reward good or improving attendance through class competitions, post cards, certificates, rewards vouchers and outings/events.

 - If your child has 3 ‘late marks’ without an acceptable reason, in any one half term, they will be expected to make up this time by serving a detention with their form tutor

 - Each morning, members of the Senior Leadership Team will be available at the school gates and in the school car park.

 - Children who arrive late to school – after 8.30am will have their name taken.
 This may result in sanctions depending on the number of times a child has arrived late to school.

 Being frequently late for school adds up to lost learning:

 - Arriving 5 minutes late every day adds up to over 3 days lost each year

 - Arriving 15 minutes late every day is the same as being absent for 2 weeks a year

 - Arriving 30 minutes late every day is the same as being absent for 19 days a year